uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The product demonstration is the final part of the process after all preceding steps have been completed.

-At the product demonstration HMRC will be expecting to see a market ready product and will wish to see software run through the following process flows:
+At the product demonstration HMRC will be expecting to see a consumer ready product and will wish to see software go through the following process flows:

-1. New customer registers with the software and set up an account.
+1. New customer registers with the software and sets up an account.
-2. Customer authorises software (the OAuth 2.0 journey).
+2. Customer authorises software (OAuth 2.0 journey).
 3. Customer views obligations and their status.
-4. Customer digitally imports data into the appropriate periodic update and submits.
+4. Customer digitally imports data into the appropriate periodic update and submits information.
 5. Software triggers a calculation and replays to customer.
 6. End of Period Statement (EOPs) and declaration.
 7. Customer crystallisation - appropriate display of the tax calculation, declarations, and error messages.